teaelephant/TeaElephantMemory/docs/FDB_TO_POSTGRES_MIGRATION_PLAN.md

 ## 14. Acceptance Criteria
-- All GraphQL queries and mutations backed by FDB have functional equivalents on PG with identical observable behavior.
+- All GraphQL queries and mutations are backed by PostgreSQL with identical observable behavior to the legacy FDB-backed API.
 - Data parity validated: row counts match and spot-check hashes on each table after backfill.
 - Operational readiness: migrations, backups, observability in place; README/docs updated.
-- Feature flags allow safe rollback to FDB.
-- sqlc is adopted for Postgres access with configuration at db/sqlc.yaml, queries in db/queries/*.sql, and code generation instructions present in this document.
+- FoundationDB is no longer required at runtime; all deployments run with PG only (PG_DSN configured).
+- FDB code paths and keyspace helpers are removed from the repository (or kept under an archival branch/tag), including pkg/fdb, pkg/fdbclient, common/key_value/key_builder, and common/key_value/encoder.
+- Postgres access is mediated by sqlc-generated code in pkg/pgstore with pkg/pg providing the thin adapter layer documented here.
 - A backfill utility exists at cmd/backfill with documented environment variables and example run command in this document.

 ## 18. Technical Concerns Addressed (Decisions)